python/cpython/Doc/library/winreg.rst

    *access* is an integer that specifies an access mask that describes the desired security access for the key.
 Default is :const:`KEY_WOW64_64KEY`.
-   On 32-bit Windows, the access constants :const:`KEY_WOW64_64KEY` and :const:`KEY_WOW64_32KEY` are ignored, thus 0 should be passed in for this parameter as a workaround.
+   On 32-bit Windows, the WOW64 constants are ignored.
-   See
-   :ref:`Access Rights <access-rights>` for other allowed values.
+   See :ref:`Access Rights <access-rights>` for other allowed values.

    *This method can not delete keys with subkeys.*